pen-lang/pen/doc/src/references/standard-packages/os.md

 - `Append` allows appending data to the file.
 - `Create` creates a new file if the file doesn't exist or opens it otherwise.
 - `CreateNew` creates a new file.
-If the file already exists, it fails to open the file.
+If the file already exists, it emits an error.
 - `Read` allows reading data from the file.
 - `Truncate` truncates the file first to 0-byte size.
 - `Write` allows writing data to the file.